Misha Gabriel: Life and career

 Gabriel was born in Fort Lauderdale, Florida.
 His mother, Irina Brecher, is a ballet dancer from Romania.
 Gabriel, who was raised in Larkspur, Colorado, began dancing at the early age of two years.
 He appeared with Janet Jackson for three years in a number of her videos, TV shows, and live performances.
 He also took part in shows by Mariah Carey, Beyoncé, Christina Aguilera, Chris Brown, Ne-Yo, The Pussycat Dolls, Hilary Duff, John Legend, Kylie Minogue, and Omarion.

 He has worked in several American commercials and in the movies Jackass Number Two, Clerks 2, and Center Stage: Turn It Up.

 Gabriel was selected as a principal dancer for Michael Jackson's This Is It concerts and was set to perform in all 50 shows scheduled for the O2 Arena in London, England.
-The concerts were canceled 18 days before the dancers were set to travel to London due to Michael Jackson's death.
+The concerts were canceled 18 days before the dancers were set to travel to London due to Jackson's death.
 Gabriel was subsequently featured along with the 10 other dancers in the concerts' behind the scenes film, Michael Jackson's This Is It.

 He then appeared in a major role, as Eddie, Sean (Ryan Guzman's) best friend, in the film Step Up Revolution (2012), directed by Scott Speer and Step Up: All In (2014), directed by Trish Sie.